JeyakumarCK/ud/Behavioural_Cloning_P3/README.md

  - Dataset sizes, augmentations, number of samples per epoch, number of samples for validation, data crop/resize, etc.

+##**Evaluation**
+After having the model tested and trained on a reasonable set of training & validation data, the simulation car was able to run on Autonomous mode on its own with out any off-roading.
+The drive.py given in the kit was edited for handling the following changes
+- Included a step to Crop & Resize the input images to fit the images to model's expectaion
+- Included a step to adjust the brightness & normalize the input images
+- Added a logic to adjust 'throttle' to limit/maintain the speed of simulated vehicle.

 ##**Challenges**
 This project provided a great opportunity to learn various aspects on our own by doing some quick search/research.
 Few challenges faced are: